 If you increase temperature, you increase entropy.
 More energy in the system excites the molecules, leading to an increase in random activity.
 Rising temperatures also cause gases to expand, which increases the entropy because the molecules have more room to whiz about.

 Compression is the opposite of expansion, so it makes sense that compression would decrease entropy if expansion increases it.
 Since gases are compressible, the molecules can be squeezed closer together as high pressure reduces the volume.
 When molecules have less room to zoom past each other, they’re not as disorderly as they were before.

 Remember the street racing example?
 Imagine that the racers reach a mass of cars going about 10 mph over the speed limit.
 The racers have to slow down and stay in their own lanes because the highway is too crowded to weave in and out of traffic.
 It’s a bit more orderly without people driving in every direction, right?
-The same rule applies to gases when they have less room to zoom about due to high-pressure conditions.
+The same rule applies to gases when they have less room to zoom about due to high-pressure, low-volume conditions.

 Why should we care about entropy?

 I know it sounds like this knowledge about entropy is only useful for nerds who love learning about the chemistry and physics of HVAC systems.
 Hear me out, though.
 When you know what entropy is and how it works within your HVAC units, that knowledge has quite a few applications.

 Entropy is a good value to keep in mind when you try to boost a unit’s efficiency.
 When thinking about efficiency, it’s useful to think of entropy as [wasted] energy potential.
 Since there is no such thing as a 100% efficient unit, one way to get a more efficient unit is to aim to reduce entropy.